New Oracle Survey Shows Development of Enterprise Mobile Apps to Increase Dramatically

 Oracle has sponsored a new global survey from CIO Strategic Marketing Services and Triangle Publishing Services that shows not only are enterprises committed to mobility today, but the rate of development, deployment and spending for support of mobile applications and devices is expected to increase dramatically over the next few years.
 The survey also shows that there are increasing concerns from IT executives over mobile security and integration with back-end systems.

-is titled "New Oracle Survey Shows Development of Enterprise Mobile Apps to Increase Dramatically".
+The survey is titled "New Oracle Survey Shows Development of Enterprise Mobile Apps to Increase Dramatically".
 The Connected Enterprise: Keeping Pace with Mobile Development and survey respondents included 414 IT management executives from around the world, including CIOs, CTOs, senior vice presidents or vice presidents; directors or managers of IT; and, senior IT professionals.

 The survey highlights the technological factors most critical to success and where mobility initiatives can provide the greatest business benefits, both now and in the future.
 Although the survey results showed a high commitment to mobility, they also showed little consensus about methods of mobile development and deployment, whether across industries or across geographies.
 The survey also revealed that the preferred method for mobile app development is now internal.